 Ensure that the temperature of the sensor and sample are stable.
 Unstable temperatures will produce erroneous calibrations, verifications or sample measurements.

 Erroneous calibrations or verifications may result if the saturated air chamber is not vented to atmospheric pressure, properly humidified and protected from temperature fluctuations produced by common field conditions such as evaporation or fluctuation in sunlight intensity.

+Barometric pressure interferes with the performance of DO probes.
+As a 100% air-saturated sample increases in altitude, the barometric pressure decreases and so does the saturation of oxygen in the sample.
+This effect of barometric pressure is corrected with proper sensor calibration.
+For most sensors, it is not necessary to correct for changes in barometric pressure after a proper calibration.
+DO readings in varying altitudes will need to be corrected based on the specific probe being used.

 Follow the quality control requirements for calibration (see activities in FT 1000, section 2.2).
 Sample readings must be chronologically bracketed by verifications performed under saturated conditions.
 Quantitative bracketing of sample measurements is not required.
 See section 2.5 below for additional verifications that may be performed.